soorajcr73/portfolio/README.md

 ---
 ## Workshops
-  *ASAP,Kerala*
+ -**ASAP,Kerala:**
- -Attended online workshop on Chat Gpt and generative AI tools by ASAP ,KERALA.
+ *Attended online workshop on Chat Gpt and generative AI tools by ASAP ,KERALA.*

-  *FISAT,Angamaly*
+ -**FISAT,Angamaly:**
-  -Attended workshop in college about AWS cloud model,Infrastructure and demonstration of launch of an EC2 instance and use S3 for object storage.
+  *Attended workshop in college about AWS cloud model,Infrastructure and demonstration of launch of an EC2 instance and use S3 for object storage.*

+---
 ## 🎓 Education

 - **B.Tech in Computer Science & Engineering**